mhajihos/GPAQ/README.md

 ```
 * Arguments\
     Dir is the directory with the STEPS data in ".mdb" ACCESS format. for example: "C:\\Users\\WHOData"\
-    Data is the names of the dataset. for example: "ARM.STEPS.mdb"
+    Data is the name of the dataset. for example: "ARM.STEPS.mdb"
 * Outputs\
     Output is an object of class "data.frame"
 * Examples\